How to Make Accurate Project Estimations

 Top-Down Estimate

-When a client needs to get a project done in an exact amount of time, top-down estimation technique offers the best solution.
-Utilizing this classic method starts by defining an overarching timeline and then logically breaking it down into progressively more granular phases and tasks – known as Work Breakdown Structure (WBS) – so that all objectives can be met within the allotted timeframe.
-Top-down estimates provide clients with peace of mind knowing their projects will stay on track for delivery before the deadline.
+When you need to get a project done in an exact amount of time, the top-down estimation technique can be a good solution.
+Utilizing this classic method for estimating software projects starts by defining an overarching timeline.
+You then logically break it down into progressively more granular phases and tasks – known as Work Breakdown Structure (WBS) – so that all objectives can be met within the allotted timeframe.
+Top-down estimating in project management provides clients with peace of mind knowing their projects will stay on track for delivery before the deadline.

 Bottom-Up Estimate

 This is the reverse of the above project estimation method.
 In it, you estimate each task individually - then combine them for a more precise schedule.
-Though it takes longer to estimate this way, you'll ultimately get a more accurate estimate of the time needed to complete the project.
+Though such project management estimation techniques take longer, you'll ultimately get a more accurate estimate of the time needed to complete the project.

 Analogous Estimation

-The analogous project estimation technique involves comparing your current undertaking with one similar in scope that has already been completed, leveraging past experience for greater precision when resources are limited.
-By studying variables from previous projects and applying them top-down to estimation calculations, you'll have more data — and accuracy — to rely upon.
+The analogous project estimation technique involves comparing your current undertaking with one similar in scope that has already been completed.
+Thus, you leverage past experience for greater precision when resources are limited.
+Analogous estimating in project management is rather effective as by studying variables from similar previous projects and applying them top-down to estimation calculations, you'll have more data and accuracy to rely upon.

 Parametric Estimation

-Parametric estimation is another powerful estimation method to gather the insights of past projects and incorporate it into current time estimates.
-By utilizing parametric modeling, managers can more accurately predict timelines for their upcoming venture by adjusting old project data in accordance with any discrepancies between them.
-This way, it is possible to get more accurate estimates based on the details from a previous project and pro-rating it.
+Parametric estimating in project management is another powerful estimation method to gather the insights of past projects and incorporate them into current time estimates.
+By utilizing parametric modeling, managers can predict timelines for their upcoming venture more accurately by adjusting old project data in accordance with any discrepancies between them.
+With the parametric estimating method, it is possible to get more precise estimates based on the details from a previous project and pro-rating it.

 Expert Estimation

-Consultation with experts or those with experience managing the type of project is often the most effortless and reliable method for estimating the project.
+Consulting with experts who have PMP certification or those with experience managing such projects is often one of the most effortless and reliable project estimation methods.
 This technique provides an advantage in its flexibility, allowing estimators to apply it either top-down or bottom-up according to their current objectives, OKRs and KPIs.
-In cases where usage of experienced personnel does not coincide with your present conditions, those experts' views should still be taken into account — though weighed against other estimation approaches as well.
+In cases where the usage of experienced personnel does not coincide with your present conditions, expert views should still be taken into account — though weighed against other estimation approaches as well.

 Let's look at the whole process of project analysis and estimations at Upsilon: from the moment of figuring out the client's expectations to giving the final project cost estimation.